gears1763-2/mech447/README.md

     docs/       The documentation for the package (start by opening `index.html` in the browser of your choice).

-    examples/   Some example scripts showing how to import and use the package.
+    examples/   Some example scripts showing how to import and use the package (including an example of doing so within a Jupyter notebook).

     mech447/    The source code for the package.